mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 broad appeal.
 In the early days of Imperial history, many worlds in the Core were still recovering from the Long Night.
-Chanestin worlds like Uundizi had survived the era largely intact and provided a ready- made infrastructure for colonial development.
+Chanestin worlds like Uundizi had survived the era largely intact and provided a ready-made infrastructure for colonial development.
 In addition, Chanestin art and architecture was known throughout the Core for its beauty and intricacy.